slugrustle/numerical_routines/README.md

 # numerical\_routines

-This repository holds efficient routines for performing rounded division and shift operations.
+This repository holds efficient routines for performing value saturation, rounded division, and rounded shift operations on integer types.
 These routines are intended for programmers who use fixed point arithmetic on microcontrollers or other constrained devices.

 I may add a variety of other numerical routines if time permits.